erikanfox/YouTube-8m-Classification/README.md

 2) Create a pip/conda virtual environment
 3) Install required packages: `pip install -r requirements.txt`
 4) Download data (see information above)
-5) Preprocess/divide the data using the following files:
+5) Preprocess/divide the data using the files found the `preprocessing folder`

-6) Run models using the following files:
+6) Run models using the files found in the `modeling` folder
-7) Analyze results using the following files: `metrics.ipynb`, `test_results.ipynb`
+7) Analyze results using the files found in the `metrics` folder